 Paul reminds us that our earthly troubles, which last only a short time, pale in comparison to our eternal glory (2 Corinthians 4:17-18).
 Commenting on these verses, one theologian stated, “God will never be a debtor to anyone.
 Any sacrifice we make or hardship we endure for His sake and by His Spirit, He will amply reward out of all proportion to what we suffered.”

 If you have been diagnosed with a terminal illness, we would humbly offer this advice: make sure that you are a true child of God, having trusted Jesus as your Savior (Romans 10:9-10).
-Then, as Hezekiah was told, “put your house in order” (Isaiah 38:1); that is, make sure your will is ready and other important arrangements have been made.
+Then, as Hezekiah was told, “put your house in order” (Isaiah 38:1); that is, make sure important documents like your will are ready and other necessary arrangements have been made.
+If you have broken relationships, do what you can to mend them.
 Use the remaining time God gives you to grow spiritually and minister to others.
 Continue to rely on the power of God for day-to-day strength, and, as the Lord gives grace, thank Him for your “thorn in the flesh” (2 Corinthians 12:7-10).
 Finally, take comfort in Jesus’ promise of eternal life and peace.
 “Peace I leave with you; my peace I give you.
 I do not give to you as the world gives.
 Do not let your hearts be troubled and do not be afraid” (John 14:27).